cheito70/myFaveFlixes6-client/README.md

 This is the profile user area where a user can update their information as well as delete favorite movies if needed.

+# Endpoints
+# Get A List of Movies

 Techstack (on the client side): REACT, HTML, CSS, SCSS.
 JS, and JSX .
 Using Parcel as the transpiler.

 Using REACT to render various components described in the index.jsx file.